Owen Lattimore

-Early life
+Early life and travel

-Born in the United States, Lattimore was raised in Tianjin, China, where his parents, David and Margaret Lattimore, were teachers of English at a Chinese university.
+Born in the United States, Lattimore was raised in Tianjin, China, where his parents, David and Margaret Lattimore, were English teachers at a Chinese university.
 (His brother was the poet and classics scholar and translator Richmond Lattimore.
 One of his sisters was author Eleanor Frances Lattimore.)

 After being schooled at home by his mother, he left China at the age of twelve and attended Collège Classique Cantonal near Lausanne, Switzerland.
 After war broke out in 1914, he was sent to England, where he was enrolled at St Bees School, Cumbria, England (1915–1919).
 He pursued literary interests, especially poetry, and briefly converted to Catholicism.
 He did well on the entrance exams for Oxford University, but returned to China in 1919 when it turned out that he would not have enough funds for attending university.

 He worked first for a newspaper and then for a British import/export related business.
 This gave him the opportunity to travel extensively in China and time to study Chinese with an old-fashioned Confucian scholar.
 His commercial travels also gave him a feel for the realities of life and the economy.
 A turning point was negotiating the passage of a trainload of wool through the lines of two battling warlords early in 1925, an experience which led him the next year to follow the caravans across Inner Mongolia to the end of the line in Xinjiang.

 The managers of his firm saw no advantage in subsidizing his travels but did send him to spend a final year of employment with them in Beijing as government liaison.
 During this year in Beijing before departing on his expedition, he met his wife, Eleanor Holgate.
 For their honeymoon they planned to travel from Beijing to India, he overland, she by rail across Siberia, a mammoth feat in the first half of the 20th century.
 In the event, the plans were disrupted and she had to travel alone by horse-drawn sled for 400 mi in February to find him.
 She described her journey in Turkestan Reunion (1934), he in The Desert Road to Turkestan (1928) and High Tartary (1930).
 This trip laid the ground for his lifelong interest in all matters related to the Mongols and other peoples of the Silk Road.

-Upon his return to America in 1928, he succeeded in receiving a fellowship from the Social Science Research Council for further travel in Manchuria, then for the academic year 1928/1929 as a student at Harvard University.
+Upon his return to America in 1928, he received a fellowship from the Social Science Research Council for further travel in Manchuria, then for the academic year 1928/1929 as a student at Harvard University.
 He did not, however, enroll in a doctoral program, but returned to China 1930–1933 with fellowships from the Harvard–Yenching Institute and the John Simon Guggenheim Memorial Foundation.

 He was awarded the Patron's Medal by the British Royal Geographical Society in 1942 for his travels in Central Asia.
+In 1943, he was elected to the American Philosophical Society.